raspberrypilearning/tree-life-simulator/en/step_5.md

 --- /task ---

+We need a variable to hold the input from asking the question `How many trees are needed?`.

 --- task ---

-Create a new variable to store the number of trees needed.
-Call this variable `trees needed`{:class="block3variables"}.
+Create a new variable and call this variable `trees needed`{:class="block3variables"}.

+--- /task ---

+--- task ---

-Store the answer to you question in the trees needed variable by adding a `set trees needed to 0`{:class="block3variables"} block and dragging an `answer`{:class="block3sensing"} block into the circle.
+Store the answer to you question in the trees needed variable by adding a `set trees needed to 0`{:class="block3variables"} block and dragging an `answer`{:class="block3sensing"} block into where it says `0`.

 ![image of the Tree Feller sprite](images/tree-feller-sprite.png)